Barberstown Castle: History

 The castle was built by Nicholas Barby c.
 1288 on land originally owned by the Fitzgerald family.
-In 1630 William Sutton of one of the foremost families in the area owned the property.
+In 1630, William Sutton, of one of the foremost families in the area, owned the property.

-In 1689 it was confiscated from Lord Kingston by the Earl of Tyrconnell after the accession of King James 11 of England.
+In 1689 it was confiscated from Lord Kingston by the Earl of Tyrconnell after the accession of King James II of England.
 It then became the property of the Commissioners of the Revenue who leased it to Roger Kelly in the late 17th century.
-At the end of that century it passed through a number of hands, including Bartholomew Vanhomrigh who bought it for £1,033 in 1703, together with 335 acres (135 hectares) of land.
+At the end of that century, it passed through a number of hands, including Bartholomew Vanhomrigh who bought it for £1,033 in 1703, together with 335 acres (135 hectares) of land.
 Vanhomrigh had been Lord Mayor of Dublin in 1697 and was the father of Vanessa, lover of Dean Swift.
-He sold it to the Henrys who forced by financial circumstances to sell it on to Hugh Barton of the wine family Barton and Guestier.
-He built the last wing of the house in the 1830s.
-(He also built Straffan House, known today at the K Club).
+He sold it to the Henrys who, under financial pressure, sold it to Hugh Barton of the wine family concerned with the brand Barton and Guestier.
+He built the last wing of the house in the 1830s; he also built Straffan House, known today at the K Club.

-In the 20th century it was sold by the Huddlestons to Mrs. Norah Devlin who converted it into a hotel in 1971.
+In the 20th century, it was sold by the Huddlestons to a Mrs. Norah Devlin, who converted it into a hotel in 1971.
 Eric Clapton purchased the property in 1979 and in 1987 sold it to the current owner, Ken Healy, who lives in the property.
-Healy has renovated it from a 10 bedroom guesthouse with three bathrooms to a 59 bedroom Fáilte Ireland approved 4 Star Hotel.
+Healy renovated it from a 10-bedroom guesthouse with three bathrooms to a 59-bedroom 4-star hotel.